DeltaLima/make-debian-look-like-ubuntu/README.md

 Origin: https://git.la10cy.net/DeltaLima/Desktop-DeltaLima

+** branch deltalima **

-** this branch is for my personal system setups. feel free to use it as well, but there are customizations that fit really only my own taste. so best have a look into include/packages.inc.sh! **
+this branch is for my personal system setups. feel free to use it as well, but there are customizations that fit really only my own taste. so best have a look into include/packages.inc.sh!

 Script for setting up a Debian Gnome Desktop System, I like.
 Make the system appeareance more "ubuntuish" for the executing user.
 With firefox flatpak as default browser for the user.